investian/investian.in/content/pages/features.md

           #### Will I get support for clearing doubts after the course?

           Of course.
-You access to our[ forum](www.telegram.org) to participate in continuous learning where we analyze & discuss practical case studies regularly.
+You get access to our[ forum](www.telegram.org) to participate in continuous learning where we analyze & discuss practical case studies regularly.
         content_align: left
         actions: []
         actions_align: left